Lundalogik/move-to-go/README.md

 ## What happens when you move to Lime Go?

-Since Lime Go contains [all organizations and persons](http://www.lime-go.com/foretagsinformation/) an import not an import in the traditional sense.
-What you really do when importing organizations is to tell Lime Go that these organizations are my customers.
+Since Lime Go contains [all organizations and persons](http://www.lime-go.com/foretagsinformation/) an migration not an import in the traditional sense.
+What you really do when migrating organizations is to tell Lime Go that these organizations are my customers.

-When organizations (and persons) are imported Lime Go will try to match your organizations with organizations in our database.
-Lime Go will try to match organizations by organization number, name, address, etc. If the import contains more data about each organization then the probability that Lime Go will find a match increase.
+When organizations (and persons) are migrated Lime Go will try to match your organizations with organizations in our database.
+Lime Go will try to match organizations by organization number, name, address, etc. If the migration contains more data about each organization then the probability that Lime Go will find a match increase.

-If an organization is found it will get the relation set in the import (default is Customer), responsible coworker, integration id, tags and custom fields.
-If a match is found Lime Go will *not* import fields such as address, phone number, website, etc since we believe that our data is more up to date than your data.
+If an organization is found it will get the relation set in the migration (default is Customer), responsible coworker, integration id, tags and custom fields.
+If a match is found Lime Go will *not* migrate fields such as address, phone number, website, etc since we believe that our data is more up to date than your data.
 Your data is only used for matching in this case.

-If a match is not found, Lime Go will create a new organization with all data from the import file.
+If a match is not found, Lime Go will create a new organization with all data from the migrat file.
 The organization will be tagged with "FailedToMatch".
-This means that for these organizations address, phone number, etc will be imported.
+This means that for these organizations address, phone number, etc will be migrated.

-If more than one organization in the import file refers to the same organization Lime Go the imported organizations will be tagged with "PossibleDuplicate".
-Fields such as address, phone number, etc will *not* be imported.
+If more than one organization in the migration file refers to the same organization Lime Go the migrated organizations will be tagged with "PossibleDuplicate".
+Fields such as address, phone number, etc will *not* be migrated.

-All imported organizations will be tagged "Import".
+All migrated organizations will be tagged "Import".

-Coworkers, deals and histories are *always* imported as is.
+Coworkers, deals and histories are *always* migrated as is.
 These objects are linked to an organization.

 ## Integration id

-It is required to set integration id for all imported objects.
+It is required to set integration id for all migrated objects.
 The integration id for example used to connect deals to organizations and coworkers are deals.
-When importing Lime Go will try to match imported objects to existing objects by integration id.
+When migrating Lime Go will try to match migrated objects to existing objects by integration id.

-If an integration id is missing in your import file you can generate one from the row.
+If an integration id is missing in your migration file you can generate one from the row.

 ```ruby
 organisation.integration_id = row.to_hash